 - Loans – Most loans won’t have an option to defer payments, like car or student loans.

 - Insurance Premiums – You want to make sure you maintain health by having access to medical services so insurance is something to continue paying for, if you quit you may want to look into travel insurance through a service like World Nomads.

 - Transportation Costs – How you get to the trail and back, flights to and from the trail, plus any meals, accommodations and ground transportation before and after your thru hike.

 Expect to spend around $2,000 on gear for a thru-hike.
 Buying the most dirt-cheap gear won’t help you if it falls apart in as little as 100 miles of hiking.
 If you focus on looking for deals you can easily cut this down closer to $1000 but will gain some weight and bulk.

 For your gear, your biggest investment will be in the big three (backpack, shelter, and sleep system) as they will offer the best value for your dollars, if you have extra to spend you should focus it on these items for the real value.

 The big three are super important to your overall comfort and warmth while out on the trail for months your big three are basically your house on your back with your home (shelter), bed (sleep system), and backpack (transportation).

-You need to know what kind of shelter you want to live in while on your thru hike, the most common form of shelter is a tent, much do to comfort and the solid walls and space.
+You need to know what kind of shelter you want to live in while on your thru-hike.
+The most common form of shelter is a tent, much due to comfort and solid walls and space.

 Tents though come in many forms and you can find some that use your trekking poles or you can purchase a tent that has poles that go with it, the downside being that poles add weight to your gear.